 The concept involves assigning each child a colour for their stuff.

-The system is great for parents as a management tool and to quickly identify what is absent, what is out of place and who has failed to pick up after themselves.
+The system is great for parents as a management tool.
+It helps you quickly identify what is absent, what is out of place and who has failed to pick up after themselves.

 Blue towel on the floor – ok that’s Emily’s.